Wears Many Hats

 We appreciate people who enjoy drifting from right brain to left brain and back again.

 We believe our varied, windy-path backgrounds and personal creative projects will help us build a more human product.
-Some of our personal passion projects outside of the office include producing music, editing a novel, a daily art/composition practice, and DJ’ing large events.
+Some of our personal passion projects outside of the office include producing music, editing a novel, and DJ’ing large events.